enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/spring.rst

 Note we have only selected a single runner, which is provided by JQM: com.enioka.jqm.runner.spring.Runner.
 Depending on your needs, you may want to add the other runners (if you do not launch only Spring jobs in the same execution context for example).

+Finally you may have noted in the sample that we had a @Resource(name = "runtimeParameters") Map: the runner actually registers a named bean to allow access to the job instance parameters through the Spring APIs.
+This bean is scoped on the thread, so you'll obviously get different values in different job instances even if they run at the same time in the same runtime context.

+.. note: a full working sample is included inside the JQM integration tests.
+It is named "jqm-test-spring-2".
+It's deployment descriptor is named "xmlspring.xml".